 Length of Interlock Requirement: the length of consecutive time that the client must have the ignition interlock installed.
 This will be noted on the third page of the order (DC266 Interlock Order Form) and will either be marked "until the period of license suspension/revocation has ended" or the number of months will be specifically noted in this order.
 This information is entered in the "Program Length" field of the TREDS installation authorization.
 If the interlock requirement is until the end of the restricted license, this date, found on the DC265, shall be entered in the "Projected Program End Date" field in TREDS.
+Similar to a DMV Referral, if the period of time is in months, the ASAP shall update the "Projected Program End Date", when verification of installation is received in TREDS, by adding the number of months to the verified installation date.
 If the court has permitted a client, convicted of a DUI 1st offense with a BAC below .15%, to operate a vehicle with no restriction other than ignition interlock, the length of the interlock requirement is 12 consecutive months minimum regardless if a shorter time is marked on the DC266.
 ASAPs are required to note ECM whenever an interlock requirement of this type is received.

 Number of Vehicles: the vehicles that are required to have an interlock installed by the court.
-If the offense is a DUI 2nd or subsequent, all vehicles operated or titled, in full or in part, to the client will be required to have an interlock installed for a minimum of six consecutive months with no alcohol-related violations.
+If the offense is a DUI $2^{nd}$ or subsequent, all vehicles operated or titled, in full or in part, to the client will be required to have an interlock installed for a minimum of six consecutive months with no alcohol-related violations.